What is a Promissory Note?

 A promissory note refers to a financial instrument that includes a written promise from the issuer to pay a second party – the payee – a specific sum of money, either on a specific future date or whenever the payee demands payment (depending on the terms of the note).
 The promissory note should include all terms that relate to the indebtedness, including when and where the note was issued, the principal amount the issuer owes, what the interest rate on the note is, and when the note reaches maturity (becomes due).

 Promissory notes are debt instruments.
 They can be issued by financial institutions.
 However, they can also be issued by small companies or individuals.
-Promissory notes enable a person or a business to obtain financing without going through a bank.
+They enable a person or a business to obtain financing without going through a bank.
 The issuer of the note simply must be willing to carry it until maturity and be willing and able to provide the funds specified in the agreed-upon terms laid out in the note.

 Promissory Notes as Corporate Credit